Features Skin Read Blog Support Download for iOS

 Jojoba oil is not technically an oil.
 It's a liquid wax ester, extracted from the seeds of the Simmondsia chinensis plant native to the Sonoran Desert.
 That distinction between oil and wax ester is the entire foundation of the "mimics sebum" argument, and it's worth understanding why.

 Most plant oils are triglycerides: three fatty acid chains attached to a glycerol backbone.
 Think sunflower oil, rosehip oil, argan oil.
 Your skin's sebum contains some triglycerides too, but the dominant component is different.
-Human sebum is roughly 25% wax esters, 41% triglycerides, 16% free fatty acids, and 12% squalene, with smaller amounts of cholesterol and cholesterol esters.
+As research in Dermato-Endocrinology describes, sebum is a mixture composed mainly of triglycerides, wax esters, squalene, and free fatty acids, with smaller amounts of cholesterol and cholesterol esters.
+Triglycerides are the largest fraction, wax esters are roughly a quarter, and squalene sits around 12 to 15 percent.
 Those wax esters are a defining feature of sebum, and they're relatively rare in the plant world.

 Jojoba's liquid wax esters are structurally similar to the wax esters found in human sebum.
 Both consist of long-chain fatty acids bonded to long-chain fatty alcohols.
-Research published in the Journal of the Society of Cosmetic Chemists confirmed that jojoba esters share structural characteristics with the wax ester fraction of sebum.
+A comprehensive review in the journal Polymers notes that jojoba is widely known as a liquid wax rather than an oil or fat, made up of almost 98 percent waxes whose chain structure gives it a structural similarity to skin sebum.
 And that's where the marketing narrative begins.

 Where the "Mimics Sebum" Claim Falls Apart